 - 6.326 Openreach supported the proposed requirements for the PIA Reference Offer to include maintenance arrangements.
-It considered that telecoms providers should be responsible for moving their own cables and equipment in response to external client requests.
-655 - 6.327 CityFibre considered that some rules will be necessary to determine rights and responsibilities in respect of ongoing maintenance.
-656
+It considered that telecoms providers should be responsible for moving their own cables and equipment in response to external client requests. - 6.327 CityFibre considered that some rules will be necessary to determine rights and responsibilities in respect of ongoing maintenance. - 6.328 The PAG proposed that SLAs and SLGs will be essential for ongoing maintenance, and that these should be based on similar reporting requirements for Ethernet services.